artur-nikitsin/nikitsin-artur-cv/cv.md

 #### Summary

 ---
-<strong>Junior JavaScript developer</strong>  with good knowledge of syntax and principles of OOP. <br>
++ Junior JavaScript developer with good knowledge of syntax and principles of OOP. <br>
 I always strive to learn new things, quickly learn and try to do the tasks efficiently and on time.
 ---
 #### Skills